shelleyshuzhang/mon-iot-traffic-analysis/Getting_Started.md

 # Getting Started

 This document provides a step-by-step starting guide to performing destination and encryption analysis with the code in this repository.
 A part of this software relies on the destination analysis section of the code accompanying the paper "Information Exposure From Consumer IoT Devices: A Multidimensional, Network-Informed Measurement Approach" in proceedings of the ACM Internet Measurement Conference 2019 (IMC 2019).
-That code (which will be refered to as the "IMC'19 code") can be found here: https://github.com/dng24/intl-iot. **In-depth information about this software can be found in the [README](README.md).
+That code (which will be referred to as the "IMC'19 code") can be found here: https://github.com/dng24/intl-iot. **In-depth information about this software can be found in the [README](README.md).

 ## Setup

+Setup involves setting up the destination analysis part of the IMC'19 code.

 1) Read [System Setup](https://github.com/dng24/intl-iot/blob/master/Getting_Started.md#system-setup) section in the Getting Started document of the IMC'19 code.